5 Strategies Every Woman Should Use to Say Goodbye to Stress and Anxiety

 1. Remember: you don’t have to prove anything to anyone

-Likewise, a large percentage of them also juggle caring for their children, figuring out schedules, fulfilling family obligations, keeping up a social life, and doing housework…
+Likewise, a large percentage of women also juggle caring for their children, figuring out schedules, fulfilling family obligations, keeping up a social life, and doing housework…

 It’s not easy, especially because the idea that we should be “able to do everything for everyone” is so prevalent.

-We recommend reading: Do This Routine for 25 Days and Change Your Life Completely
+We recommend reading: Change Your Life with This 25-Day Routine

-- There’s no reason to obsessively prove that we’re equally –or more– competent than our male colleagues.
+- There’s no reason to obsessively prove that you’re equally –or more– competent than your male colleagues.

 - The best thing to do is to focus on doing things how you know to do them, as your position requires, and always giving the best of yourself.